waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Interception: Identify roamer's map via Pokédex.
 Stay on that map and pace in grass/water.
 - Battle Strategy: XENON (Gastly) uses Mean Look immediately to trap.
 Hypnosis to sleep.
 - Repel Trick: Lead PKMN level must be STRICTLY HIGHER than local wild PKMN but < Roamer level (Lv40).
 Repel only blocks levels LOWER than the lead Pokémon.
 Route 42 locals reach Lv17, so XENON (Lv17) is not 100% effective.
 Target: Lv18.
 - Training Plan: Train XENON to Lv18 in Mt.
-Mortar or via Headbutt trees on Route 42 if Repel fails.
+Mortar (via Cave warps) or via Headbutt trees on Route 42 if Repel fails.

 ## Global Tile Mechanics
 - FLOOR, TALL_GRASS, DIRT, SAND: Traversable.